I saw a “slash-2”

 among current and former motorcyclists.
 Here she is on the Merrimac

-Ferry crossing the Wisconsin River.
-Norm Benedum, wearing a red helmet,
+Ferry crossing the Wisconsin River. my friend Norm, wearing a red helmet,

 is standing beside his black 1966 R69S, which he has named “Walter.”